John Stella, Ph.D.

 Curriculum vitae (PDF)

-M.S. student, Environmental Science (Water and Wetland Resource Studies)
+M.S.
+2016, Environmental Science (Water and Wetland Resource Studies)

 Research Interests: I am studying riparian forest dynamics along California’s Sacramento River.
 I love both forests and rivers, and am interested in how they affect one another.
 I hope to analyze the relationship between flow regimes and tree recruitment and succession, particularly focusing on the Fremont cottonwoods native to the area.
 Utilizing GIS, hundreds of tree cores, and sediment data, I hope to draw a picture of how the riparian forest has changed in relation to management of the Sacramento River over time.